Namaskar-1F64F/volt-audit/report.md

 The integration tests for both the Arbitrum and Mainnet networks covered these questions and were all passing.
 The tests looked sound.

 ### Proposal Deployment
 The deployment and proposal process was new to me and seemed like a particular area of interest as deployment, role changing, and setting configuration happens.
 I reviewed the flow and believe it to be valid.
 During deployment the starting oracle price must be set as close to the current price as possible to avoid potential arbitrage.
 I ran through the `checkProposal` script on the forked node which succesfully ran.

+After my initial review, a robust Solidity-based simulation environment was introduced.
+The simulation covers the proposal, scheduling, and execution of a timelock transaction.
+This simulated action, set out by VIP-2 is included in an integration test.

 # Findings